 WordPress 3.2+ Admin User Interface w/ Fluency Admin (Collapsed Menu)

 I’ve been enjoying/using this type of user interface thanks to Fluency Admin since WordPress 2.5, which is about two years ago.
-Although the default WordPress Admin user interface is much much better than it was a couple years back, I still prefer to use the Fluency Admin theme because it uses less space (especially with the collapsed menu) and it doesn’t require me to expand the main menus to access the submenus – thanks to the hover menu and hotkey options.
+Although the default WordPress Admin user interface is much much better than it was a couple of years back, I still prefer to use the Fluency Admin theme because it uses less space (especially with the collapsed menu) and it doesn’t require me to expand the main menus to access the submenus – thanks to the hover menu and hotkey options.

 In previous versions, Fluency Admin only had two color options/schemes available, same as the default WordPress color schemes – blue and grey.
 Now, you can customize and choose any color you want.
 Just go to Settings > Fluency Admin and specify the hex color code and click on Save Changes.
 If you want, you could also customize your WordPress login screen and use the Fluency Admin color scheme and also replace the WordPress logo with your own customized logo.
 To use a customized logo, just follow the instructions and the dimensions specified in the Fluency Admin settings page.